MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-K-Application-Procedures-Contracts-Part-D-plan-sponsors/section-423.504.md

 (iv) CMS may require that the Part D Plan sponsor hire an independent auditor to provide CMS with additional information to determine if deficiencies found during an audit or inspection have been corrected and are not likely to recur.
 The independent auditor must work in accordance with CMS specifications and must be willing to attest that a complete and full independent review has been performed.

-(e) *Severability of contracts.* The contract must provide that, upon CMS' request -
+(e) *Severability of contracts.* The contract must provide that, upon CMS' request—

 (1) The contract could be amended to exclude any State-licensed entity, or a Part D plan specified by CMS; and